AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to a feature test with Capybara in the Birthday App Challenge TDD](https://github.com/AdrienFabre/birthday_app/blob/334a29bc2c364e30420e98666e2b1c8b56303592/spec/features/display_birthday_spec.rb)

-Here the test is doing the job of testing for the sentence to be right, however, this sentence could be valid every month, while the ideal would be to have test that is valid once a year.
+Here the test is doing the job of testing for the sentence to be right, however, we could need to do more tests because may be our code to answer the test may be valid only if we have a birthday day date that is later in the year, or may be it works only during the current month.
+This is the moment where we need to write the edge cases tests, that enables us to enable different uses of the app.
+However, no every case is necessary and testing each edge case is a matter of prioritisation, what is the most important and what resource is availble.
+Edge cases are dealt with with the unit tests.

 This feature test drived me to create those 2 unit tests that are testing the cases if it is my Birthday or if it is not.